At a Glance

-These awards help get Ph.D. candidates into the field to do preliminary explorations of potential research materials/sites in preparation for writing a dissertation proposal.
-These awards will not fund dissertation field research.
+These awards help get Ph.D. candidates into the field to do individual preliminary explorations of potential research materials/sites in preparation for writing a dissertation proposal.
+These awards do NOT fund students who are joining a well-established program or going with a faculty mentor to a site, i.e. students who are plugging into existing knowledge, networks, people etc.

 The ideal time to hold this award is after passing comprehensive exams and before defending the proposal.

-UNC Ph.D. students preparing to write a dissertation proposal are eligible to apply.
+Any UNC Ph.D. student preparing to write a dissertation proposal is eligible to apply.

 - Students proposing dissertation field research are NOT eligible.